Carreau/phd-dissertation/parts/roleofactin.rst

 We already know that the actin cortex is a necessary element in cell motility.
 It also plays a determinant  role in organelle positioning.
-It has been shown in :cite:`Chaigne2013a` that the correct range of elasticity of the actin cortex during oocyte division is need to get spindle positioning.
+It has been shown in :cite:`Chaigne2013a` that the correct range of elasticity of the actin cortex during oocyte division is needed to get spindle positioning.
 The correct spacial position of this spindle is necessary to perform a viable division of the cell.

-Though, the actin cortex is a thin and dense actin structure, and beside this kind of network exist a range sparse and softer actin network that have crucial roles in organelles positioning.
+The actin cortex is not the only actin structure in the cell, beyond the thin and dense layer just below the cell is a softer and sparser actin structure that have crucial role in organelle positioning.

-If we keep the example of cell division,  we can find a few stage where actin structure is crucial.
+During cell division,there are several several stage require actin structure.
 It has been show in :cite:`Azoury2011` that the expulsion of polar body during oocyte asymmetric division is  strongly dependant on the time evolution of a sparse actin network that can be found in the cell.
-Actin structure is also required at a later stage to permit the correct capture of chromosomes by microtubules and achieve correct haploid division.
-:cite:`Schuh2008` also show that a similar sparse actin networks contracted by myosins is necessary for the spindle migration.
+Actin structure is also required at a later stage to permit the correct capture of chromosomes by microtubules and achieve correct haploid division.  :cite:`Schuh2008` also show that a similar sparse actin networks contracted by myosins is necessary for the spindle migration.

 Especially in oocyte that are typically large, the effect of gravity is not negligible.
-The presence of a sparse "actin scaffold" is discussed in :cite:`Feric2013`, where is is found that an actin network is present to balance the gravitational force.
+The presence of a sparse "actin scaffold" is discussed in :cite:`Feric2013`, where it is found that an actin network is present to balance the gravitational force.

 In drosophila, nurses cell need to expel their content in oocyte.
-It has been observed in :cite:`Huelsmann2013` that during this phase, nurse's cells nucleus is push away from the dumping canal due to single actin filaments polymerising from the membrane and forming a soft and sparse actin network.
+It has been observed in :cite:`Huelsmann2013` that during this phase, nurse's cells nucleus is push away from the dumping canal by single actin filaments polymerising from the membrane and forming a soft and sparse actin network.

 There are than a few studies that show the importance of sparse actin network inside cells, but theses networks are not extensively studied.
 Especially the transition from the thin and dense actin cortex near the membrane to the softer and sparser actin inside the cytosol.
-This is such a transition that the biomimetic system that I use in my PhD are mimicking.